-Dragon NaturallySpeaking is voice recognition software for your PC.
+Dragon NaturallySpeaking is a speech-to-text voice recognition software for your PC.
 You talk, and the computer listens and types down what you say.

 Sure, you can also control your mouse, search for things on the internet, or send emails, all without touching a keyboard, but I don’t really use any of these features.
 I just write blog posts with it.

-For the past few years, I have been using Dragon NaturallySpeaking Premium.
+For the past few years, I have been using Nuance Dragon NaturallySpeaking Premium.